 While we appreciate the complexities that are involved in accessing the Internet from the middle of the ocean aboard the ship, the price of the VOOM service is still considerably more than you would pay for service on land.

-If you wanted the most basic service — dubbed “Surf” — then the cost for multi-day packages is typically around $15.99 per day.
+If you wanted the most basic service — dubbed “Surf” — then the cost for multi-day packages is typically around $21.99 per day, with a discount (which varies) for booking early.
 The “Surf” package allows you to do basic web browsing and email, but nothing data intensive like streaming content or video chat.

 If you upgraded to the “Surf+Stream” package, then you are given speeds that let you stream things like music and video (such as Netflix or YouTube), as well as video chat.
-The cost for the upgraded service is usually $19.99 per day if bought as part of a multi-day package.
+The cost for the upgraded service is around $26.99 per day if bought as part of a multi-day package.
+Again, there is a discount for booking ahead of time.

 It should be noted that these prices are only for one device.
 If you want to connect more than one device at a time, then you will have to pay more.